Skip to main content

 Paired Practice

-Beyond solo kata, bō practice includes kumibō (組棒) — pre-arranged partner sparring forms.
+Beyond solo kata, bō practice includes kumibō (組棒), which are pre-arranged partner sparring forms.
 These build timing, distance control, and the tactical application of the solo sequences.
+Technique is gripped in thirds, with one palm facing the opposite direction of the other, enabling the staff to rotate and block.
+Power is generated by the back hand pulling the staff; the front hand guides direction.